christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   training methodologies in favour of the call of the wild.

-  I'm a fan of the wild :) I'm a fan of getting outdoors and just running.
+  I'm a fan of the wild :smile: I'm a fan of getting outdoors and just running.
   But I also love getting stronger, going faster for longer, and improving my race times.
 Heart rate based training has made me a better runner all round, specifically due to increasing my Zone 2 sessions.